 PUMA SE NPV (PMMAF) Received its Third Buy in a Row

-After Warburg Research and Hauck & Aufhaeuser gave PUMA SE NPV (Other OTC: PMMAF) a Buy rating last month, the company received another Buy, this time from Goldman Sachs.
-Analyst Richard Edwards maintained a Buy rating on PUMA SE NPV yesterday and set a price target of EUR70.00.
-The company’s shares closed last Tuesday at $60.00, close to its 52-week low of $43.01.
+After Hauck & Aufhaeuser and Berenberg Bank gave PUMA SE NPV (Other OTC: PMMAF) a Buy rating last month, the company received another Buy, this time from Warburg Research.
+Analyst Jörg Philipp Frey maintained a Buy rating on PUMA SE NPV today and set a price target of EUR64.00.
+The company’s shares closed last Wednesday at $59.55, close to its 52-week low of $43.01.

+Frey has an average return of 24.0% when recommending PUMA SE NPV.

-PUMA SE NPV has an analyst consensus of Moderate Buy, with a price target consensus of $77.35, a 28.9% upside from current levels.
+PUMA SE NPV has an analyst consensus of Moderate Buy, with a price target consensus of $73.85, implying a 30.0% upside from current levels.
 In a report issued on April 9, HSBC also upgraded the stock to Buy with a EUR67.00 price target.

 See today’s analyst top recommended stocks >>